atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](./step4d.png)

-Notice how after using `pwd` after this command, it now outputs `my_folder`.
+Notice how using `pwd` again after this command, it now outputs `my_folder`.

 The `cp` command lets you copy files.
-The first argument is the source file and the second argument is the destination, including the name of the copy.
+The first argument is the source file and the second argument is the destination.
 So for example, in the following screenshot, look at how I return to the `cs15lwi22afi` directory to copy `text-file1.txt` into `my_folder`:

 ![Image](step4e.png)

 Notice how before running the `cp` command, using `ls` in `my_folder` returned nothing as the folder was empty.
 Now it returns the `text-file1.txt`, the that we copied from `cs15lwi22afi`.

-There basic commands should be enough to get you started on some projects.

 ## Step 5: Moving Files with `scp`